 At 135 Pole Hill Road in Bethany, an unattended farm stand quietly offers the fruits of one farmer’s extraordinary daily labors.
 When I first visited in June, the stand’s wooden planks held delicate strawberries, spicy mustard greens, arugula, cilantro, Moroccan spearmint, Chinese chives and two kinds of kale, any of which could be purchased by depositing cash into a can with a slotted lid.
-When I visited last week, there were plump tomatoes, “early” onions, ground cherries wearing their delicate cloaks, pears ranging in color from peanut to olive, tromboncino squashes as long as your arm, green and red chilies ready to blow steam out of your ears and zucchinis, butternut squashes, sweet peppers and more, all of them heirloom varieties according to signage.
+When I visited last week, there were plump tomatoes, “early” onions, ground cherries wearing their delicate cloaks, pears ranging in color from peanut to olive, tromboncino squashes as long as your arm, green and red chilies ready to blow steam out of your ears and zucchinis, butternut squashes, sweet peppers and more, all of them heirloom according to signage.

 Other language posted around the stand, including, “It’s organic, but you will have to take our word for it,” and, “More organic than ‘organic,’” speaks to an honor system that goes much deeper than trusting people to pay for what they take.
 It extends behind the stand, past a shallow front yard and onto the farm itself, dubbed The Little Farm on the Hill, where pesticides, herbicides, synthetic fertilizers and even simple machinery are never used.
 Jeremy Shulick, the farmer, tentatively calls his approach “holistic agriculture,” working as much as possible with nature and as little as possible against it, even while recognizing that farming is an “innately unnatural idea.”

 In doing the planting, weeding, watering, picking, feeding, building and cleaning, Shulick is the farm’s hand, with taut muscles and an umber tan; in planning and optimizing companion plantings, plot rotations and systems to protect and nurture his crops (and those of us who eventually dine on them) without poisons or synthetics, Shulick is the farm’s mind, at least on the growing side.
-His wife, Stephanie, runs the business side—in this case the “mom” portion of this mom-and-pop effort, from marketing to customer service, including weekly fulfillments of a CSA program that has furnished carrots, radishes, blackberries, blueberries, raspberries, string beans, rhubarb, leeks, basil, garlic, oregano, parsley, corn and multiple varieties of cucumber this summer in addition to many of the previously mentioned farm stand crops.
+His wife, Stephanie, runs the business side—in this case the “mom” portion of this mom-and-pop effort, from marketing to customer service, including weekly fulfillments of a CSA program that has furnished carrots, radishes, blackberries, blueberries, raspberries, string beans, rhubarb, leeks, basil, garlic, oregano, parsley, corn and multiple kinds of cucumber this summer in addition to many of the previously mentioned farm stand crops.

 The farm itself feels like a setting from a novel, the kind that gives urban and suburban folk nostalgia for a life they’ve never known.
 When Jeremy gave me a tour in June, explaining every element of his approach with far more detail and directness than I can offer here, his farm was a fine mess of order—a thing not built for beauty that was all the more beautiful for it.
 In that early part of the year’s major growing season, snaking tendrils, wavy leaves and pert berries had begun to emerge from battings of hand-formed earth, a quilt stitched together by hodgepodge fencing, salvaged wrought iron trellises, hoop-supported netting, twine suspended between wooden poles and a plastic-pipe structure like an open-air greenhouse.
 Among many crops still hidden beneath the earth at that time were sweet potatoes, melons, pumpkins, okra and popcorn-friendly bear paw corn.